larammerce/docs/8.x/theme-development/custom-queries.md

 ];
 ```

-To manage custom queries, two types of helpers are provided to you, which are defined in the back end of the site.
+There are two helper functions for managing custom queries, which are defined in the back-end (Larammerce project) of the site.

-#### 1. custom_query_products()
+#### 1. custom_query_products($identifier)

-If a custom product query identifier is passed to the `Custom_Query_Products()`‍ helper, it can return a list of products related to the custom product request as output.
+If a 'CustomQuery' identifier is passed to the `custom_query_products($identifier)`‍ function, it returns a list of proper products related to the specified 'ProductQuery' according to the passed `$identifier`.

-In the example below, "home_page_last_views" is the identifier of the product's custom query.
+In the example below, "`home_page_last_views` is the identifier of the `CustomQueries`.

 ```php
 <ul>